-Participating Companies: As of December 31, 2018 and 2017, the Company had four wholly-owned insurance subsidiaries, Bankers Fidelity Life Insurance Company and its wholly owned subsidiary, Bankers Fidelity Assurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All employees of these subsidiaries were eligible to participate in the Plan.
+Participating Companies: As of December 31, 2021 and 2020, the Company had four wholly-owned insurance subsidiaries, Bankers Fidelity Life Insurance Company and its wholly owned subsidiary, Bankers Fidelity Assurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All employees of these subsidiaries were eligible to participate in the Plan.

-Plan Administration: Wells Fargo Bank, N.A. (the "Trustee") is the Trustee of the Plan and has custodial responsibility for the Plan's assets, including the authority and power to, among other things, invest the principal and income of the Plan's assets.
+Plan Administration: The trustee of the Plan (the "Trustee") has custodial responsibility for the Plan's assets, including the authority and power to, among other things, invest the principal and income of the Plan's assets.

 Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 6% deferral rate on their date of hire.
-At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 75% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code of 1986, as amended (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
-Participant pre-tax limitations were limited to \$18,500 and \$18,000 for 2018 and 2017, respectively.
+At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 75% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
+Participant pre-tax limitation was limited to \$19,500 for 2021.

 Participants may also contribute amounts representing distributions from other qualified benefit plans.
-These contributions, if any, are classified as rollover contributions in the statement of changes in net assets available for benefits.
+These contributions, if any, are classified as rollover contributions in the Statement of Changes in Net Assets Available for Benefits.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions to the Plan.
-The maximum individual catch-up contribution amount was \$6,000 for each of 2018 and 2017.
+The maximum individual catch-up contribution amount was \$6,500 for 2021.

 On January 1, 2009, the Company adopted safe harbor plan provisions such that the Plan would operate on a safe harbor basis.
 Safe harbor contributions are fully vested immediately.
 The Company provides a matching employer contribution equal to a certain percentage of each participant's contributions.
 The Company may also make employer profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contributions or not.
-For the year ended December 31, 2018, the Company's employer matching contribution equaled 35% of up to the first 6% of a participant's pretax contribution.
-In addition to the matching contribution, the Company also made a non-elective contribution to all participants of 3% of compensation, which totaled \$491,363 as of 2018.
-The 2018 non-elective contribution was funded in January 2019 and is presented as contribution receivable from employer in the Statements of Net Assets Available for Benefits.
+The employer profit-sharing contributions totaled \$104,400 for the year ended December 31, 2021.
+For the year ended December 31, 2021, the Company's employer matching contribution equaled 35% of up to the first 6% of a participant's pre-tax contribution.
+In addition to the matching contribution, the Company also made a non-elective contribution to all participants of 3% of compensation, which totaled \$444,530 for the year ended December 31, 2021.
+The 2021 employer profit-sharing contributions and non-elective contributions are presented as contribution receivable from employer in the Statements of Net Assets Available for Benefits.
 All employer matching contributions are made in cash.

-Vesting: Participants are always 100% vested in their own contributions including catch-up contributions, after-tax voluntary contributions, rollover contributions, safe harbor matching contributions and any discretionary profit sharing contributions.
-Further, all contributions are participant-directed.
+Vesting: Participants are always 100% vested in their own contributions including catch-up contributions, Roth contributions, after-tax voluntary contributions, rollover contributions, safe harbor matching contributions and any discretionary profit-sharing contributions.
+Further, all contributions are invested at the direction of the participant.